by Celia Franzè

 How can we prevent disengagement and build resilience so that young learners are capable of navigating their learning and the world beyond school?

 The key to ThinkPlus is that intelligence can be grown with effort.
-By co-designing teaching and learning resources with teachers, parents, students and academics, the conceptual ‘growth mindsets’ beginnings have gone beyond the foundational rhetoric (Dweck, 2017, Yeager and Dweck, 2012, Masters, 2014) It has matured to become a metacurriculum overlay unveiled across the Australian Curriculum.
+By co-designing teaching and learning tools and resources with teachers, parents, students and academics, the conceptual ‘growth mindsets’ beginnings have gone beyond the foundational rhetoric (Dweck, 2017, Yeager and Dweck, 2012, Masters, 2014) It has matured to become a metacurriculum overlay, embedded with the science of learning and unveiled across the Australian Curriculum.
 Driven by sound evidence that when students have the self-belief that they can change their intelligence, personality and character, belief enables them to fulfil their potential, and it assists teachers leverage that to achieve educational outcomes (Marks, 2017)

 Teaching thinking is not enough; we need to create a culture – of resilience, mindfulness, self-regulation and the concept that we are malleable, not fixed entities.
 We can re-imagine learning as we prepare our children for the challenges ahead.
 Being mindful enhances self-awareness, which can assist in making deliberate choices on how we respond to a given situation (Neumann and Tillott, 2021).